 Hospice/Palliative Care physician:

 This physician has medical and administrative roles.
 In the ideal setting, the hospice physician is board-certified in Hospice and Palliative Medicine.
 Many hospice physicians provide care in the patient’s home and can act as a liaison between the patient and other physician providers (such as the patient’s primary care physician) in assisting with the patient’s symptom management.
-Occasionally the board-certified Hospice or Palliative Care physician will have mid-level clinical providers such as Advanced Registered Nurse Practitioners as well as Physician Assistants working under their supervision.
+Occasionally the board-certified Hospice or Palliative Care physician will have mid-level clinical providers such as Advanced Registered Nurse Practitioners and Physician Assistants working under their supervision.

 Primary Care physician or referring provider (Nurse Practitioner or Physician’s Assistant):

-It is not typical for the referring or primary care doctor to remain consistently involved in a patient’s end of life care.
+It is not typical for the referring or primary care doctor to remain consistently involved in a patient’s end-of-life care.
 However, they may become involved with monitoring symptoms, ordering skilled nursing care, or medications.

 The social worker assures the patient’s psychosocial needs are being adequately met.
 They address housing, nutrition, transportation, and family caregiver support needs.
-They also arrange for counseling, bereavement support, burial/funeral planning, and/or referrals to other support systems.
+They also arrange for counseling, bereavement support, burial/funeral planning, or referrals to other support systems.

 Home health aides or Nurse’s aides: